 As a result, this creates a two-pronged problem.
 One, the junior employees are run off their feet for less pay.
 Two, my more established clients feel pushed out or dismissed to make room for fresh, vibrant, flexible employees.
 This is basically an example of coded language used to exclude more mature, more expensive workers.
 (See this two-part blog post about jobs vs. self-employment for more experienced/older workers)

-A: Yes, many people who are in their 40s and 50s feel that their job security is threatened by potential downsizing, dismissal or demotion.
+A4.
+Yes, many people who are in their 40s and 50s feel that their job security is threatened by potential downsizing, dismissal or demotion.
 Additionally, there are also plenty of people in this age category or older who would like to continue to work for a while but they can’t stay in their current role for one reason or another.
 That’s why clients seek my help.
 It’s time for a different stage in their life, one that has job security and financial success.
+These clients sometimes have concerns related to ageism and how to work around it.

 End of Q&A – don’t despair.